eholk/harlan/README.md

 This causes the compiler to write out the intermediate results from each compiler pass.

-Assuming the Harlan compiler is successful, the compiler will dump C++ code to the terminal.
-This can be saved in a file or piped directly into a C++ compiler to produce a running executable.
+Assuming the Harlan compiler is successful, the compiler will produce an executable based on the program's filename.
+For example, the previous example will produce the file `hello`, which can be executed directly.

 If Latex is installed, you can build the Harlan User's Guide as follows.